Combined Comprehensive Bovine Embryo Transfer

 - Record keeping

-Their are no academic prerequisites.
-Competence in AI techniques is an advantage but not a necessity.
+There are no academic prerequisites.
 All one needs is the enthusiasm to learn a new technology.

 Our facilities are located in Senatobia Mississippi, just 35 minutes drive from Memphis International Airport.
 Students flying in to attend our school will need to fly into Memphis International Airport.